annaelde/forum-app/readme.md

 Additionally, this is a way to test my django-kit's configuration.

 # To-Do List
+- Forum
+    - Ensure interface is tabbable and accessible
+    - Create a custom theme
+    - Add more options for filtering feeds
 - Board
     - Create Board
     - ~~Retrieve Board~~